Fiesta time! Nachos are often the go-to meal when visiting a Mexican restaurant.

 - Protein: 19.8 g

-Although nachos have all the macronutrients a bodybuilder needs (carbs, protein, and fats), they might not have the optimal ratio or percentages for improving muscle mass and losing fat mass.
+Although nachos have all the macronutrients a bodybuilder needs (carbs, protein, and fats), the ratio is not optimal for muscle growth and fat loss.

-A bodybuilder needs between 1.6-2.2 g per kilogram of body weight of protein to have optimal muscle mass (3).
-Nachos with only cheese might lack the protein a bodybuilder needs.
-However, if chicken or beef is added, the protein would be ideal.
+Nachos with just cheese might lack the protein a bodybuilder needs.
+However, if chicken or beef is added, the protein would increase.

-However, since nachos are a very versatile food, you can adjust the foods to make the percentages more bodybuilder friendly.
-For example, add more lean meat, add greek yogurt instead of sour cream or choose the non-fried chips.
+However, since nachos are versatile, you can adjust the foods to make the macronutrient percentages more bodybuilder-friendly.

-A high processed food lacks the nutrients a bodybuilder needs to have excellent health.
-Most of the ingredients from the nachos are processed which means that it lacks nutritional value.
+A highly processed food lacks the nutrients a bodybuilder needs for excellent health.
+Most of the ingredients from the nachos are processed, which means it lacks nutritional value.

 However, if you make the nachos with more natural ingredients such as low-fat cheese, veggies, high-fiber tortilla chips, and avocado, those natural foods provide the nutrients a bodybuilder needs.

-- Want to learn more about high protein foods?
-Check out our article Bulking Foods For Bodybuilding.
+- Check out our article Bulking Foods For Bodybuilding (That Are Still Healthy).

-One of the major benefits of nachos is that you can modify them any way that you like.
+One of the significant benefits of nachos is that you can modify them any way you like.

-You need more protein to reach at least 1.6-2.2g/kg of protein per bodyweight?
+Do you need more protein to reach your target?
 Then add more lean meat or low-fat cheese.

-Or do you need at least 60 grams of carbs to replenish your energy stores?
-Then add more chips to increase the carb intake.
+Or perhaps you need more carbs to replenish your energy stores post-workout?
+Add more chips to increase the carb intake.

-In the long run, having a strenuous exercise session can cause so much stress that it might debilitate your immune system.
-Thus, having a diet high in vitamins and minerals is important (4).
+In the long run, strenuous exercise sessions can cause stress that impairs your immune system.
+Thus, having a diet high in vitamins and minerals is essential.

-Veggies are a great way of pilling up those nutrients without adding too many extra calories.
+Veggies are a great way of adding nutrients without extra calories.

-Add natural salsa to have more nutrients or even some chopped lettuce.
+Add natural salsa to have more nutrients, or a variety of chopped vegetables.

 3. Salsa is High in Vitamin C

-Tomatoes are high in vitamin C, which is a potent antioxidant and it helps improve immune function.
+Tomatoes are high in vitamin C, which is a potent antioxidant and helps improve immune function.

 Without enough iron, oxygen transport is affected, and it could lead to lower performance.

-Nachos are a great source of meat since you can add ground meat or fajitas.
+Nachos are a great food to pair with meat since you can add ground meat or fajitas.
 Chicken also contains a decent amount of iron.

-Nachos can easily contain 700-1000 kcal.
-Although a bodybuilder needs to have a calorie surplus to gain weight, not controlling the calories could lead to weight gain, mainly fat gain.
+Nachos can easily contain 700-1000 calories.
+Although a bodybuilder needs a calorie surplus to gain weight, not controlling the calories could lead to rapid weight gain, mainly in the form of fat.

 2. Nachos are High in Processed Foods